edvvi/a-very-simple-ternary-lib/Ternary lib/README.md

 # Instructions
-Paste the 'ternarylib.py' inside your project's folder, then check the wiki.
+Paste the 'ternarylib.py' inside your project's folder, then check the [Wiki](https://github.com/edvvi/a-very-simple-ternary-lib/wiki).
 Thank you.